xenon615/fractal-valley/README.md

 # Fractal Valley
-### Absolutelly ueseless at this point project which is an attempt to explore some of the possibilities of bevi 0.15
+### Absolutelly ueseless at this point project which is an attempt to explore some of the possibilities of bevi 0.15.
-### the idea was to take the Mandelbrot fractal and try to do something with it
+The idea was to take the Mandelbrot fractal and try to do something with it

 ### Credits
 Interstellar skybox